madprops/blog/docs/noda.md

 **83. Tzasha** - The Tremor

 The loss of structural integrity.
-Where the third cycle built perfect stability, Tzasha is the deep, structural vibration that signals a collapse is imminent.
+Tzasha is the deep, structural vibration that signals a collapse is imminent.
 It represents the psychological and physical earthquake felt just moments before the ground actually breaks.

 ---